alcortesm/AllBase/README.rst

     ; python3 -m allbase 42
     42 0x2a 0o52 0b101010

-The **-b** optional argument allows you to select the order and format of the output using a string with the followin characters:
+The **-f** optional argument ("format") allows you to select the order and format of the output using a string containing the followin
+characters:

 - **d** for decimal
 - **h** for hexadecimal